-Sam Fender shares emotive cover of 1970's folk track 'Winter Song'
+Sam Fender shares emotive cover of '70s folk track 'Winter Song'

 Speaking about the song, Fender said: “I wanted to do a Christmas song, and wanted it to be close to my home and my heart.
 For me, the words are more relevant this year than ever.
 Christmas won’t be the same for a lot of people this year, and that’s why I picked Winter Song.

-The lyric video for the video, which you can watch above, is a collaboration with ‘People of the Streets (POTS)’, a social enterprise which helps to support the homeless.
+The lyric video for the video, which you can watch above, is a collaboration with ‘People of the Streets (POTS)’, a social enterprise that helps to support the homeless.

-Together with his collaboration with POTS, Fender is also selling The Big Issue via his official store here with all profits going to the magazine to split between vendors.
+Together with his collaboration with POTS, Fender is also selling The Big Issue via his official store with all profits going to the magazine to split between vendors.

 Fender recently told NME that he believes his upcoming new record is “miles better” than his debut.
 The singer spoke to NME after he played one of the UK’s first major socially distanced gigs at the Virgin Money Unity Arena in Newcastle in August.

-Asked about the current progress of the follow-up to 2019’s ‘Hypersonic Missiles’, Fender told NME that “it’s a much more cohesive piece of work” so far.
+Asked about the current progress of the follow-up to 2019’s ‘Hypersonic Missiles’, Fender said that “it’s a much more cohesive piece of work” so far.

 “For me, this feels like my first album. [‘Hypersonic Missiles’] was a collection of songs over five years, so it’s not sonically cohesive for me,” he explained.
 “It has songs like ‘The Borders’ and ‘Two People’ that I love and I’m proud of, but the record itself felt more like a ‘Greatest Hits’ before I’d even had any hits!”